North Fife and The River Tay

 I perch on top of a viewfinder, a trig point facing the sun.
 An Iron Age fort.
-A settlement.
+A settlement above The River Tay.
+Everywhere, gorse and coconut air.
+The tendrils of winter now severed, almost.

 Convection and currents mixing the memories with the months and the years.
 The sun warms and the skylarks sing.
-Fragmented memories of a time long gone come flooding back.
+Fragmented memories of a time long gone.
 A New Year’s Day ritual with a loved one, lost.
 An expanding emotion that comes with memory.
 The long-distance call.

 The river slides east, always a constant companion.
 Rough stone and the promise of Lochnagar to the north.
 Not today.